Writing Between the Lines

 ✽ ✽ ✽

-There is just enough light to make out the lace curtain flapping against the half-open window, enough light to realise it is no longer the middle of the night.
+There is just enough light to make out the lace curtain flapping against the window half-open, enough light to realise it is no longer the middle of the night.
 Is it even six o’clock?
 Quarter to.
-He lets the call go through to message.
+Mack Hannah lets the call go through to message.

 The phone rings again, louder this time.
 A number he does not recognise.